nicodex/ghidra_motorolaffp/README.md

-# Motorola Fast Ploating Point (MFFP) Ghidra extension
+# Motorola Fast Floating Point (MFFP) Ghidra extension

 The `MotorolaFFP` Ghidra extension adds a new built-in data type.
 It also provides a plug-in to convert scalar operands to equates.